RagnarB83/ash-documentation/docs/QM-MM-protein.rst

     python-jl MMtest.py

-It should finish in just a few seconds (or 1-2 minutes at most)þ
+It should finish in just a few seconds (or 1-2 minutes at most).

 ############################################################################
 **3. Create the QM/MM model and test it by running an energy calculation**